 Lemon Juice: the combination of the lemon zest sugar and lemon juice will help provide a tart but subtle flavor to the cookie.

 Freeze Dried Blueberries: this recipe does NOT use fresh blueberries.
 Fresh blueberries will contain a bit too much moisture and make it a bit more difficult to achieve a rollout cookie (no spread), so we are using freeze dried blueberries here.
 You can find them on Amazon, Target or your local grocery store.

-Butter: you are going for room temperature butter here, but you also do not want your butter TOO warm.
+Butter: you are going for room temperature butter here.
 You will know your butter is ready if you press a finger into it and it slightly indents against it.
 If it pushes in too far and kind of mushes out than you have gone too far.
-You can still use as is but you will need to chill the dough in the fridge for at least 1 hour before baking.
+Just place in fridge for 30 minutes and you should be good to go.

 - ¾ cup sugar 150 g

 - 1 cup freeze dried blueberries 34 g

 - Combine sugar and zest into one small bowl.
 Using your fingers massage the zest into the sugar to help extract the oils.
 Try to coat as much of the sugar as you can.
 Set aside.

 - In a stand mixer fitted with a paddle attachment, add butter, sugar, fresh lemon juice and salt.
 Mix on medium high until creamed – about 2 to 3 minutes or until light and fluffy.
 Scrape down bowl as needed.